bkupidura/nfc2mqtt/README.md

 ### Security
 All tags "created" by nfc2mqtt are protected from reading on NFC tag level. `authenticate_password` is used for that.
-Tag can be still cloned and proably readed, but all data stored physicaly on tag is encrypted with [symmetric cipher](https://cryptography.io/en/latest/fernet/) and secure.
+Tag probably still can be cloned and readed, but all data stored physicaly on tag is encrypted with [symmetric cipher](https://cryptography.io/en/latest/fernet/) and secure.

 #### What does it mean
 You should assume that any tag lost or passed to stranger can be cloned and used in malicious way.